mikehole/internet-of-esp-things/README.md

-Please Note None of this code is ready for use.
+Please note this code is not ready for use.

 # Internet of ESP Things